johannav17/Scripts/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What aspect of security do load balancers protect?
+Load balancer analyze traffic coming in and determines what server to send the traffic to.
+- What is the advantage of a jump box?
+A jump box limits access that the public has to your virtual network because in order to access the other virtual machines, an individual needs the private IPs of the machines.
+A jumpbox allows control over access to a virtual network and its contents.
+-
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.

-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- What does Filebeat watch for?
+Filebeat looks for any changes made to the files and when any are detected, it'll generate and organize the log files.
+- What does Metricbeat record?
+Metricbeat records metrics from the Operating system and services running on the server.
+By using Elasticsearch or Logstash, you can visualize the metrics and statistics that Metricbeat generates from the OS and running services.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.